mdmunoz/mdmunoz.github.io/_posts/2025-09-26-novels-of-religious-paranoia.markdown

 - Adolfo Bioy Casares, *The Invention of Morel*
+- Alfred Jarry, *Exploits and Opinions of Dr. Faustroll, Pataphysician*
 - Aliya Whiteley, *The Beauty*
 - Álvaro Enrigue, *You Dreamed of Empires*
 - Amelia Gray, *Threats*